The Carroll County Board of Commissioners (“Board”) established the Environmental Advisory Council (EAC)

 Meetings links below

-like to pursue or for which they have received direction from the Board requesting their assistance.
-The EAC and Board of County
+pursue or for which they have received direction from the Board requesting their assistance.
+The EAC and Board of County Commissioners discuss

-Commissioners discuss the proposed projects in an annual joint meeting at the beginning of each year.
+the proposed projects in an annual joint meeting at the beginning of each year.
 Once the Board concurs with the proposed work plan, the work plan

-summarizing the EAC’s activities for the calendar year.
+calendar year, and the proposed Work Plan for the coming calendar year.